 Florida is one of the most visited, and one of the most attractive states to retirees.
 The sun and beaches draw people in from all over the United States and from all over the world.
 With more people flocking to Florida every day, the roads are becoming more crowded.
 This also means your risk of being in an auto accident goes up.
 While Florida drivers are required to have basic insurance, there are many different types of auto insurance in Florida.
-Here at BJE Law, P. A., we care about your safety and want you to be aware of your options.
+Here at Esposito Law Firm, P. A., we care about your safety and want you to be aware of your options.

 Florida law requires all drivers to have personal injury protection coverage and property damage liability coverage.
 Personal injury protection coverage (PIP) is there to cover injuries to you and your immediate family.
 PIP also covers lost wages, but will only pay for 80% of your medical bills and 60% of lost wages up to ten thousand dollars.
 Florida is also a no-fault state, which means your coverage will cover you regardless of who is a fault.
 The only catch is that you must seek medical treatment within fourteen days.